nv-tlabs/DIB-R-Single-Image-3D-Reconstruction/README.md

-This is the training code for:
+This is a reimplementation of

 #### Learning to Predict 3D Objects with an Interpolation-based Differentiable Renderer (NeurIPS 2019)